Donbas Battalion: Special-purpose National Guard of Ukraine battalion (June 2014 – October 2016)

 On 15 February, a battalion company was ambushed in Shirokino; three soldiers were killed and three injured, one of whom later died.
 During the 15–16 February battle of Shyrokyne, over 100 separatist troops were killed and 10 armoured vehicles were destroyed by Donbas, Azov and AFU units.
 In the late evening of 16 February, the Ukrainian military drove armed men who were not identified as AFU soldiers out of one of two heights near Shyrokyne.
 Earlier, 14 Donbas Battalion fighters escaped from an encirclement of separatist forces in Shyrokyne.
 On 18 February, near Shyrokyne, mercenary-supported separatists began shelling Ukrainian positions with two mortars.
 Two hours later, a separatist armed group withdrew towards Novoazovsk.
 Another illegal armed group moved north-east from the eastern outskirts of Shyrokyne with tank cover.
 On the evening of 16 February, one soldier in a Donbas Battalion platoon was killed and four were wounded.
 The next night, a battalion column was ambushed and three soldiers were killed.
 On 7 March, the battalion encountered a Russian Special Forces sabotage-reconnaissance group; three Russians were killed, and others were captured.
 The Russians opened tank fire, and a Donbas Battalion soldier was killed.

 A separatist barracks was destroyed in Shyrokyne on 9 April by the Azov Regiment and the Donbas Battalion during their response to a Russian mercenary attack.
 After the 25 April bombardment of an ambulance near Shyrokyne, a wounded battalion soldier died on the way to hospital.
 On 2 May, another attack by pro-Russian separatists was defeated by the battalion; three military personnel were wounded.
 At 13:05, during a battle, a battalion soldier was wounded in the head by sniper fire.
 During 3 May fighting in Shyrokyne, a battalion soldier was killed.
 On 24 May, in Shyrokyne, a battalion soldier was killed and another wounded.
 During the night of 26 May, a battalion anti-tank platoon destroyed a Kamaz carrying separatist troops and ammunition; one battalion soldier was wounded.
 On 19 July in Shyrokyne, the battalion seized a damaged BMP-2 from Russian mercenaries and towed it to the Ukrainian Army position.

-From May to July 2015 in Mariupol, rallies against the city's demilitarization in accordance with the Minsk agreements#Minsk Protocol were held.
+From May to July 2015 in Mariupol, rallies against the city's demilitarization in accordance with the Minsk Protocol were held.
 Demilitarization did not take place, but at the end of July 2015 the battalion was withdrawn from Shyrokyne's front positions.
 The Donbas and Azov volunteer battalions were replaced by the Ukrainian Marine Corps.